+There is a final written exam and mandatory tasks to be handed out through the virtual campus.
 Also, there are mandatory programming exercises, to be coded in Python.
 Therefore, programming skill is a prerequisite.

-Dr. Lorenzo Mandow Imandow@uma.es

-Room: 3.2.38
+Active class participation and other optional activities give extra marks.

+Dra.
+Aurora Ramírez Quesada aurora.ramirez@uma.es Room: 3.2.8